Why is my air filter freezing up

 How do I know if my air filter is freezing up?

-Signs of a frozen air filter include reduced airflow, icy buildup on the filter, and the system not cooling effectively.
+Signs that your air filter is freezing up include reduced airflow, ice buildup on the filter, and your HVAC system not cooling effectively.

 Can I fix a frozen air filter myself?

-In some cases, you may be able to fix a frozen air filter yourself by replacing the filter or cleaning the blower.
-However, if the issue is caused by a refrigerant leak or other complex problem, it's best to call an HVAC technician for professional repair.
+For minor issues, you may be able to fix a frozen air filter yourself by turning off the system, letting the ice melt, and replacing the filter.
+However, if the problem persists or you suspect a larger issue, it's best to call a professional HVAC technician.

 Connect with certified professionals in your area